MariaDash/HW-Linux_Terminal_GitBash_Commands/HOMEWORK_2.md

 ./tf_2.txt:the second 2
 ./tf_2.txt:the sec 3
 ```
+Note: you can use `grep -n sec ./` to specify number of string where letter combination `sec` is located.

 ## 24. Find strings in files where 'sec' is located in the current directory.
 Case insensitive.
 ### 1) Only in dir_1:
 ```